act-rules/act-rules.github.io/_rules/html-page-lang-matches-default-ucwvc8.md

 - The language of the page can be set by other methods than the `lang` attribute, for example using HTTP headers or the `meta` element.
 These methods are not supported by all assistive technologies.
 This rule assumes that these other methods are insufficient to satisfying [Success Criterion 3.1.1: Language of Page](https://www.w3.org/TR/WCAG21/#language-of-page).

-- This rule assumes that user agents and assistive technologies can programmatically determine [valid language subtags](#valid-language-subtag) even if these do not conform to the [BCP 47][] syntax.
+- This rule assumes that user agents and assistive technologies can programmatically determine [valid language tags](#valid-language-tag) even if these do not conform to the [BCP 47][] syntax.

-- This rule assumes that [grandfathered tags][] are not used as these will not be recognized as [valid language subtags](#valid-language-subtag).
+- This rule assumes that [grandfathered tags][] are not used as these will not be recognized as [valid language tags](#valid-language-tag).

 ## Accessibility Support